publicdocs/uscode/assets/md/titles/usc05/us/usc/t5/ptI/ch5/schII/m__us_usc_t5_s552.md

         (2)

-         Each agency, in accordance with published rules, shall make available for public inspection and copying—
+         Each agency, in accordance with published rules, shall make available for public inspection in an electronic format—

             (A) final opinions, including concurring and dissenting opinions, as well as orders, made in the adjudication of cases;